UnuMwetwetwe/monitoring.sh/README.md

 Once this is done, simply launch Virtual Box, then make a snapshot of the VM.

-You can now start the main part of the correction.
+You can now launch and freely modify the VM.

 # Ressources